-Either way, before the procedure can begin, patients need an initial consultation with Dr. Perry L. Brooks or Dr. Seth R. Brooks.
+Either way, before the procedure can begin, patients need an initial consultation with Dr. Seth R. Brooks.
 In this consultation, they will take X-rays, 3D scans, and more to get a better look at how the Wisdom Teeth are impacted.
 He can then determine whether or not the teeth need to be removed or if they are safe to remain as is for the time being.

-If Wisdom Teeth Removal is recommended, the procedure should take just about 45 minutes from start to finish and can be done right in Dr. Perry L. Brooks and Dr. Seth R. Brooks’ Norman office.
-Dr. Perry L. Brooks or Dr. Seth R. Brooks will use Local Anesthesia, Iv Sedation, or General Anesthesia.
+If Wisdom Teeth Removal is recommended, the procedure should take just about 45 minutes from start to finish and can be done right in Dr. Seth R. Brooks’ Norman office.
+Dr. Seth R. Brooks will use Local Anesthesia, Iv Sedation, or General Anesthesia.
 To ensure patients feel nothing during the extraction.
 Once the patient is rendered unconscious, or into a state of relaxation, they will then begin by cutting through any gums in the way of the teeth.
 At this point, vertically oriented teeth can be removed with ease.

 For Mesioangular or Distoangular Teeth, any bone that is blocking access to the tooth may need to be removed so the tooth can be pulled.
 Horizontal Impactions involve even more work, as these teeth may need to be cut and divided into sections for easier removal.
-Once the tooth is removed, Dr. Perry L. Brooks or Dr. Seth R. Brooks will clean away any debris, close the gum wounds with stitches to promote healing, and put gauze around the area to stop the bleeding.
+Once the tooth is removed, Dr. Seth R. Brooks will clean away any debris, close the gum wounds with stitches to promote healing, and put gauze around the area to stop the bleeding.